 Double Purple Paisley Handkerchief

 The deep purple "paisley" handkerchief which this handkerchief was copied from came to the collection with no provenance.
 In the 90's while visiting the Institute, paisley shawl expert, Arlene Cooper assigned it a date of 1830.
 With no further notes we do not know what methods she used to date the antique.
 However, in our own research, we have seen similar designs much earlier then 1830.
 In India, known as a "buta" or "boteh", (meaning flower), the pattern was used to adorn all manner of items till the middle of the 18th century.
 The pattern became popular globally whe the East India Company began to import shawls and other textiles adorned with the motif in the early 18th century.
 It's popularity led to the town of Paisley in Scotland becoming a major manufacturer of shawls in the pattern, thus the name "paisley" was adopted.
-Our handkerchief is block printed, in two tones of purple a popular color in the 18th and on into the 19th century.